Sensitivity of long periodic orbits of chaotic systems: Introduction

 Operationally, the approach provides the sensitivity of period averaged quantities with respect to small perturbations of variables parametrising the equations of motion.
 Geometrically, small parameter perturbations can be pictured as producing smooth, global state-space deformations of the unstable periodic orbits supporting and shaping the attractor, as opposed to causing exponential divergence.
 The approach is a special case of shadowing theory ideas \cite{Bowen:1975hc, Ruelle:1999bm, Administrator:2018wr}, recently introduced in the context of sensitivity analysis of chaotic systems \cite{Wang:2013cx,Wang:2014hu,Ni:2017bs,Shawki:2018vz}.

 In principle, complete knowledge of the short, fundamental cycles should suffice to compute ergodic averages using cycle averaging formulae \cite{Eckhardt:1994dv,Cvitanovic:1995gu,Artuso:1999ez}.
 Of relevance for our original motivation is that a formalism that relies on the sensitivity of such cycles to compute the sensitivity of ergodic averages was proposed in Refs. \cite{Kazantsev:1998wb,Kazantsev:2001fx}.
-Obtaining all short cycles up to a given topological length may be practical for low-dimensional systems (see e.g. Ref. \cite{Viswanath:2003gb}).
-However, this step has proven more challenging for turbulent shear flows \cite{Chandler:2013fi,Lucas:2015gt}, given well documented difficulties in locating invariant solutions \cite{vanVeen:2019bi}.
+Obtaining all short cycles up to a given topological length, i.e.~low-period orbits identified by a short symbol sequence \citep{Cvitanovic:1995gu,Dong:2014eva}, may be practical for low-dimensional systems (see e.g. Ref.~\cite{Viswanath:2003gb}).
+However, this step has proven more challenging for turbulent shear flows \cite{Chandler:2013fi,Lucas:2015gt}, given well documented difficulties in locating invariant solutions \cite{vanVeen:2019bi,Lucas:2020to}.
 This issue is particularly relevant, since the quality of cycle averaging predictions using incomplete hierarchies is as good as the most important orbit that one fails to locate \cite{Budanur:2015ic}.